Fitch Ratings: History

-Fitch Solutions
+Operations

-Launched in 2008, Fitch Solutions offers a range of fixed-income products and professional development services for financial professionals.
-The firm also distributes Fitch Ratings' proprietary credit ratings, research, financial data, and analytical tools.
+Fitch Ratings is a subsidiary of Fitch Group, a holding company wholly owned by Hearst Communications.
+Fitch Group also operates Fitch Solutions, a distribution channel for Fitch Ratings products and a provider of credit market data and financial analytics.
+Fitch Group employs approximately 5,000 people, including over 1,600 analysts.
+Paul Taylor is president and chief executive officer of Fitch Group.
+Fitch Ratings is registered as a nationally recognized statistical rating organization (NRSRO).
+The firm has more than 2,400 employees.
+Ian Linnell is president of Fitch Ratings.

 Criticism

-The main credit rating agencies, including Fitch, were accused of misrepresenting the risks associated with mortgage-related securities, which included the CDO market.
-There were large losses in the collateralized debt obligation (CDO) market that occurred despite being assigned top ratings by the CRAs.
+The main credit rating agencies, including Fitch, were accused of misrepresenting the risks associated with mortgage-related securities, which included the collateralized debt obligation (CDO) market.
+There were large losses in the CDO market that occurred despite being assigned top ratings by the CRAs.

 For instance, losses on $340.7 million worth of collateralized debt obligations (CDO) issued by Credit Suisse Group added up to about $125 million, despite being rated AAA by Fitch.

-However, differently from the other agencies, Fitch has been warning the market on the constant proportion debt obligations (CPDO) with an early and pre-crisis report highlighting the dangers of CPDO's.
+However, differently from the other agencies, Fitch was warning the market on the constant proportion debt obligations (CPDO) with an early and pre-crisis report highlighting the dangers of CPDOs in 2007.